certtools/intelmq/docs/Bots.md

 - `-5`/`EAI_NODATA`: No address associated with NAME.
 - `-8`/`EAI_SERVICE`: SERVICE not supported for `ai_socktype'.
 - `-11`/`EAI_SYSTEM`: System error returned in `errno'.
-Other errors result in an exception.
+Other errors result in an exception if not ignored by the parameter `gaierrors_to_ignore` (see above).
 All gaierrors can be found here: http://www.castaglia.org/proftpd/doc/devel-guide/src/lib/glibc-gai_strerror.c.html

 * * *